|Budget: $30m||Financed by: Movision; Studios DeLux; Istituto Luce; Spice Factory; UK Film Council|

 |Domestic Gross: $3,765,585||Domestic Distributor: Sony Pictures Classics|

 |Overseas Gross: $17,652,140|

-The Merchant Of Venice was budgeted at $30 million and was financed by the British tax fund Movision, Luxembourg’s Studios DeLux, Italy’s Istituto Luce, Australia based Spice Factory and the UK Film Council invested £609,000 ($970,000).
-The production’s coin was mostly from the now illegal UK section 48 tax break, where tax relief is claimed twice on the same film — once from a production fund, and then from a sale-and-leaseback deal.
+The Merchant of Venice was budgeted at $30m and was financed by the British tax fund Movision, Luxembourg’s Studios DeLux, Italy’s Istituto Luce, Australia based Spice Factory and the UK Film Council invested £609,000 ($970,000).
 Arclight Films sold the film to international distributors.
-Sony Pictures Classics acquired US rights and opened the film in 4 theaters for an Oscar qualifying run on Dec 31 and the film pulled in $69,868 with a $17,467 per screen average.
-The Merchant Of Venice remained in limited release for 21 weeks and never expanded beyond 107 theaters and pulled in $3,765,585.
-Overseas, distributors also did not do much in the way of an expensive release and Optimum distributed in the UK and opened the film in 67 theaters to $287,092 and the film never expanded and closed with $2.1 million.
-Sony also took Germany rights and the numbers were a weak $1.7 million and it went straight to video in 2006 in France.
-The overseas cume was $17,652,140 across numerous distributors.
+Sony Pictures Classics acquired US rights and opened the film in 4 theaters for an Oscar qualifying run on Dec 31 and the film pulled in $69,868 with a decent $17,467 per screen average.
+The Merchant of Venice remained in limited release for 21 weeks and never expanded beyond 107 theaters and pulled in $3,765,585.
+Overseas, distributors also did not do much in the way of an expensive release and Optimum distributed in the UK and opened the film in 67 theaters to $287,092 and the film never expanded and closed with $2.1m.
+The German numbers were a weak $1.7m and it went straight to video in 2006 in France.
+The overseas total was $17,652,140 across numerous distributors.